 6 ways to make better use of your tax refund

-Whether it’s $1,600 or $16, every dollar you get back is a dollar you can then put towards the bigger financial picture (or your ‘financial goals’, as we like to call this).
-So go ahead and close those shopping apps… Walk past that store window… And say “thanks, but no thanks” to your favourite coffee ‘to go’.
+Whether it’s $1,600 or $16, every dollar you get back is a dollar you can then put towards the bigger financial picture (or your ‘financial goals’, as we like to call it).
+So go ahead and close those shopping apps—and say “thanks, but no thanks” to takeout foods and your favourite coffee-to-go.

 #1: Pay down debt.